Laszlobeer/Dungeo_ai_webui/README.md

+⚠️ **No Longer Maintained**
+This project is no longer being actively developed or supported.
+Feel free to fork it or use it as-is.

 # 🐉 Dungeo_ai_webui

 A fully local AI-powered Dungeon Master web UI — run solo RPG sessions with your own LLM!